The Born-in-the-Cloud Digital Signage Software Platform

 Yes, it is.

-Here’s a few commonly used key metrics for finding ROI (and you can download this matrix as a PDF to reference later).
+Here’s a few commonly used key metrics for finding ROI.

 Choose three to five of your chain’s stores.
 If they’re similar in terms of annual profit and foot traffic, that will be one less thing to control for.
 You should have sales data from former years on hand.